davidvonthenen/a2a-langgraph/README.md

 > **⚠️ Important:** A2A is a work in progress (WIP) thus, in the near future there might be changes that are different from what demonstrated here.
 ----

 This repository contains a complete, runnable demonstration of an Agent2Agent (A2A) deployment that combines Google ADK components, LangGraph orchestration, and Model Context Protocol (MCP) style remote agents.
-A host agent mediates user requests, consulting a weather specialist before forwarding lodging questions to an Airbnb-focused agent.
+A host agent mediates user requests, consulting a weather specialist before forwarding lodging questions to an hotel agent.
 The project ships with a Gradio front end so you can explore the full workflow locally.

 ![architecture](assets/A2A_multi_agent.png)

 ## Repository layout

 * `src/host_agent/` – LangGraph-driven host that enforces the travel safety policy and serves the Gradio UI.
-* `src/airbnb_agent/` – Remote lodging specialist exposed as an A2A server backed by the OpenAI API.
+* `src/hotel_agent/` – Remote lodging specialist exposed as an A2A server backed by the OpenAI API.
 * `src/weather_agent/` – Remote weather specialist implemented with the A2A server stack and OpenAI.
 * `tests/` – Unit tests covering the routing graph and policy logic.